 Canasa would have never helped the SIBO.

-I let these final Colonoscopy and Endoscopy (I won’t have to re-do it again until I’m 50!) reports settle with me for quite some time now.
-I have gone through all the emotions, internally (not with anyone else – in fact, I have barely even told my own mother about the results, and I haven’t even described the thoughts with Ryan), trying to figure out if I’m happy, angry, frustrated, or what.
+I let these final Colonoscopy and Endoscopy (I won’t have to re-do it again until I’m 50!) reports settle.
+I have gone through all the emotions internally trying to figure out if I’m happy, angry, frustrated, or what.

 And the answer?
 All of it, sprinkled with this new optimism I described above.